 Nothing gets someone's attention more than flashing lights, and Signals for HomeKit does just that.
 To make an even bigger statement, combine Signals with audio automation to ensure that your message gets across.

 The HomeScan for HomeKit app is one of those utilities that you may not use every day, but it will come in handy at some point over your smart home journey.
 This clever app scans for Bluetooth signals in your home and displays their signal strength based on your current location.

 Simply choose an accessory that you want to monitor on the iPhone version of the app, and walk around your home while wearing your Apple Watch.
-The Watch app will display real-time signal strength of an accessory you are tracking, which is excellent for diagnosing a problematic connection, or for determining the best spot for your latest gear.
+The Watch app will display the real-time signal strength of an accessory you are tracking, which is excellent for diagnosing a problematic connection or determining the best spot for your latest gear.

-Have a Bluetooth accessory that is on the slow side or shows the dreaded "No Response" in the Home app sometimes?
+Have a slow Bluetooth accessory or one that sometimes shows the dreaded "No Response" in the Home app?
 Then you need HomeScan.
 This app can show your accessory's signal strength right on your wrist.

-Streamie is another HomeKit camera focused app that helps you to keep an eye on everything in and around your home.
-Using a classic grid camera view, this app can display up to 16 cameras at once, including those that are outside of the HomeKit world which use the RTSP protocol.
+Streamie is another HomeKit camera app that helps you keep an eye on everything in and around your home.
+This app can display up to 25 cameras at once with a classic grid camera view, including those not in the HomeKit world, via the RTSP protocol.

-This app doesn't just show you cameras though, it can actually pan, tilt, and zoom into your feeds, and snapshots can be saved directly to an iCloud Shared Photo Album.
-The app is free to try, limiting you to just one camera, but if that is all you have, then this is a great way to see just how useful having quicker access to your feed can be.
+This app doesn't just show you cameras as it can actually pan, tilt, and zoom into your feeds and save snapshots directly to an iCloud Shared Photo Album.
+The app is free to try, limiting you to just one camera, but if that is all you have, this is a great way to see how valuable having quicker access to your feed can be.